ihsotas0/Interfaced/drafts/JonahSpector_Interfaced_2026.md

 *Nah...
 Don't bother me.
 Lemme rest, just a few more minutes.*

+*Look at that.
+Your lips aren't even touching.
+What a doubleSignal you are.*

+He made not response before he continued to talk down on himself.

-*What a joke.
-You can't even control one muscle.
+*What a joke.* It squinted, frowned disapprovingly. *You can't even control one muscle.
 Come on, not even for me?*

 The projection blushed, batting long eye-lashes at himself.
+The change in expression was incoherent, only a vague image.

 He heard a noise beside him come from the dingy room, but paid it no attention, continuing to dissolve his brain a little longer.